Million Dollar Life Insurance Policy

 Hobbies and Habits

 Your hobbies and habits will be relevant too.
-The insurance company probably wont care if you knit scarves in your free time or go play snooker every weekend.
+The insurance company probably won’t care if you knit scarves in your free time or go play snooker every weekend.
 But if you’re a horse rider or SCUBA diver, your insurer might reconsider your rates.

 As for habits, activities like smoking vastly increases your life insurance premiums.

 If at all possible, quit smoking before you buy life insurance.
+Non-smokers pay a fraction of the average cost smokers pay.

 Some companies offer a lower rate for anyone who begins a smoking cessation program.